ibexa/documentation-developer/docs/guide/config_repository.md

 To see your translations, you need to change your [Back Office language](back_office_translations.md#changing-back-office-languages) accordingly.

-## Limit of archived Content item versions
+## Limit of archived content versions

 `default_version_archive_limit` controls the number of archived versions per Content item that are stored in the Repository.
 By default it is set to 5.
 This setting is configured in the following way (typically in `ezplatform.yaml`):